How to Clean a Coffee Maker: Essential Tips: Complete Guide with Expert Tips

 • Fill the water tank with clean water and start a blank brew cycle, without coffee or filter.

-• Run a blank brew cycle with with a solution of 1/4 cup baking soda to 32 fluid ounces of water.
+• Run a blank brew cycle with a solution of 1/4 cup baking soda to 32 fluid ounces of water.

 • Discard the water in the coffee pot.